IoTPlay/docker-iotplay-standards/README/READ11-nodered_Projects.md

 #### Step 1:  Create Node-RED keys for remote repos

 If you use Docker to start the Node-RED flows - already got Projects working, start it now, and access the admin client.

+Copy the keys from your backup folder, if you have created them before, or carry on below.

 Setup a remote repo key in Node-RED:
 - From menu option:
   `Project Settings > Settings > add remote`